Skip to content

 }

-client.register(username, password)
+client.register(username, pin)

 ts

-async register(username: string, password: string): Promise<RegisterOutcome>
+async register(username: string, pin: string): Promise<RegisterOutcome>

 interface RegisterOutcome {